Logo Voyage

 You can check the original Wikivoyage article Here

-Paldiski is a port town (population: 3,500 in 2021) on the shore of Baltic Sea, in Harjumaa county in northwestern Estonia.
+Paldiski is a small port town on the shore of Baltic Sea, in Harjumaa county in northwestern Estonia.
 Here the drab Soviet past meets the sea and the cliffs with wind power plants.

 Understand

-Paldiski is on the Pakri peninsula stretching out into the Baltic Sea.
+Paldiski is on the Pakri Peninsula stretching out into the Baltic Sea.
 As such the port rarely freezes over during winter (unlike Tallinn for instance).
 The Swedes were the first to discover this and established the settlement of Rågervik in the 14th century.
 After the Great Northern War in the early 18th century, present-day Estonia became Russian, and Peter the Great had a fortress built here.
-The settlement first functioned as a penal colony, though over the decades the port was developed and in 1762 the settlement was renamed Baltiiskiy Port (Балтийский Порт), whereas also the German name Baltischport was used as Baltic Germans held a high position in the Baltic commercial life, and the Estonians called the town Paldiski.
+The settlement first functioned as a penal colony, though over the decades the port was developed and in 1762 the settlement was renamed Baltiiskiy Port (Балтийский Порт).
+The German name Baltischport was also used, as Baltic Germans held a high position in the Baltic commercial life, and the Estonians called the town Paldiski.

-In 1870 the railway from St. Petersburg along the north Estonian coast reached Paldiski, and the railway also served as an "axis of development" for the cities along it.
-In addition to commerce and industry, the military also had strong position in the town during Russian Imperial and Soviet rule.
-Between the world wars Estonia was an independent country, and the town's name was established as Paldiski.
-Then the country fell into Soviet hands, Paldiski became a military outpost towards the western bloc and as such a closed city – off-limits to foreigners, non-resident Soviet citizens, even non-resident Estonians themselves because of its military importance.
-By the 1960s it had grown in size considerably and was the largest submarine base in the Soviet Union.
+In 1870 the railway from St. Petersburg along the north Estonian coast reached Paldiski; this railway line served as an axis of development for the cities along it.
+In addition to commerce and industry, the military also had strong position in the town during Russian Tsarist and Soviet rule.
+Between the world wars, Estonia was an independent country, and the town's name was established as Paldiski.
+When the country fell into Soviet hands, Paldiski became a military outpost towards the western bloc and as such a closed city – off-limits to foreigners, non-resident Soviet citizens, even non-resident Estonians themselves because of its military importance.
+By the 1960s, it had grown in size considerably and was the largest submarine base in the Soviet Union.
 In 1994, three years after the fall of the USSR, it became a normal town with the nuclear reactors used for training crews for nuclear submarines buried in concrete sarcophaguses.

-However it meant a decline of the town as its main activity had been dissolved.
-Today the main activity is the civilian freight, oil, and to some extent passenger port, and a kind of decaying Soviet (and to some extent Imperial Russian) open air museum, open to everyone.
-It's worth a visit if you're interested in the grey world of the Soviet Union: Paldiski and the Pakri peninsula are covered with abandoned bunkers, piles of unidentifiable junk and various military debris.
-Moreover, like many former Soviet cities that housed major functions, most inhabitants are Russian-speaking, "left behind" when the USSR disappeared, which gives the town a different feel from surrounding Estonia.
-Indeed the scenes taking place in a location introduced to the audience as “somewhere in the former Soviet Union” in the film Lilya 4-Ever were shot in Paldiski.
+However, this caused the town to decline, as its main activity had been dissolved, with a population of 3,500 in 2021.
+Paldiski's economy centres around civilian freight, oil, and to some extent the passenger port, and a kind of decaying Soviet (and to some extent Imperial Russian) open air museum, open to everyone.
+It's worth a visit if you're interested in the grey world of the Soviet Union: Paldiski and the Pakri Peninsula are covered with abandoned bunkers, piles of unidentifiable junk and various military debris.
+Moreover, like many former Soviet cities that housed major functions, most inhabitants are Russian-speaking, "left behind" when the USSR disappeared, which gives the town a different feel from the rest of Estonia that surrounds it.
+Indeed, the scenes taking place in a location introduced to the audience as “somewhere in the former Soviet Union” in the film Lilya 4-Ever were shot in Paldiski.

-Also the natural surroundings are interesting; the cliffs to the sea, the lighthouses outside town, and the wind farms of which there are probably more than anywhere else in the country.
+The natural surroundings are interesting, too; the cliffs to the sea, the lighthouses outside town, and the wind farms, of which there are probably more than anywhere else in the country.

 Get in